perfact/zodbsync/CONTEXT.md

 Command that moves an object's filesystem representation from its current layer to a target layer.
 Updates `obj.zodbsync_layer` in the ZODB.
 Removes any `__frozen__` marker left in the source layer.
 Recursive by default; `--no-recurse` available.
 Skips descendants whose `obj.zodbsync_layer` differs from the source layer (preserves intentional cross-layer assignments).
 Custom layer is addressed with an empty string as ident.

+## `zodbsync pick`

+Command that cherry-picks one or more commits in a specific layer's git repo and plays back the changed objects.
+Accepts an optional `--layer <ident>` flag to target a named layer's `workdir`; defaults to the custom layer (backward-compatible).
+Named-layer workdirs must be clean before picking — unstaged changes cause an immediate failure.
+Each layer has an independent git history; cross-layer picks are not supported.

+## `zodbsync reset`

+Command that resets one or more layer repos to target commits and plays back the union of changed paths in one operation.
+Accepts positionals in `<ident>:<targetref>` form; a bare `<commit>` (no `:`) targets the custom layer (backward-compatible).
+Multiple targets are reset atomically — if any git reset or playback step fails, all layers are rolled back to their original commits.
+Unstaged changes in each target layer's workdir are stashed before reset and restored on completion.

 ## `zodbsync copy`

 Command that copies an object's current state to a target layer and resets the source layer's workdir to its last git-committed state.
 Updates `obj.zodbsync_layer` to the target layer.
 Does not place a `__frozen__` marker automatically.
 Useful when a base-layer object needs a permanent customer-specific override in a higher-priority layer.